It is a pleasure to meet you.

 Have a question?

 The following is designed to provide accurate and useful information to educate and help in the initial stages of the estate planning and/or long-term care planning process.
 Please know that we are happy to meet and clarify for you how this information would relate to your personal situation.
-Feel free to contact our office to schedule a free, no-obligation initial consultation.
+Feel free to contact our office to schedule an initial consultation.
 The following information does not in and of itself constitute legal advice or representation by the law firm.

 Trusts